PhurYO/UE4-Apk-Dumper/README.md

 # Does it need Root Access?
 NO, it doesn't need Root Privileges.

+# Does it work on Rooted Devices?
+YES, it works on both ROOTED & NON-ROOTED Devices.

 # How to Build?
 1. Clone the Repo
 2. Open in Android Studio and Press Trust this Project if prompted